4:30pm – 7:30pm / Limited Availability / Limit 2 pizzas / Reservations Only Reservations will be accepted starting on December 3rd.

 Portable or countertop ovens are not a bad idea.
 And for many of my friends who have a more casual idea about making pizza, this is likely a good route.
 Prices start from around $250 and range upward to $2500 and more.
 Some really good counter-top ovens for baking Italian-style pizza are available in the $400 – $500 range.
 Look at Roccbox and Ooni.
 A little larger, but still portable is the Forno Bravo Bella for around $2095.
 Similar in category is Forno Venetzia, from $1700 to $5000.
 One of my neighbors has a really nice outdoor kitchen using components from Alfresco Grills.
 The Alfresco pizza oven is gas with two temperature control zones.
 They also have a bunch of other nice outdoor kitchen equipment.

 I ultimately decided that I wanted a “real” built-in oven.
 Like my dream of owning a Mugnaini.
 So I researched wood-fired ovens.
 I found three manufacturers local to Silicon Valley – Mugnaini, Forno Bravo, and Forno Piombo.
 Mugnaini I considered to be high-end, and expensive.
 Forno Bravo a little lower end, with more options, even portables and DIY kits.
 The thing that drove me away from the Mugnaini and Forno Bravo was their cast concrete domes.
-Yes, that gives you the perfect shape that you after.
+Yes, that gives you the perfect shaped dome.
 But cooking in a concrete dome just doesn’t have the same appeal to me as cooking in a wood-fired BRICK oven.
-The only oven that I found locally made, using just pure simple materials, was Forno Piomo.
+The only oven that I found locally made, using just pure simple materials, was Forno Piombo.
 Pricing for these ovens will be around $10,000+ including shipping delivery.
-Another great part of buying process for the Forno Piombo was their test-drive procedure at their demonstration kitchen in Napa.
-Having that hands-on experience made a big different.
+Another great part of the buying process for the Forno Piombo was their test-drive procedure at their demonstration kitchen in Napa.
+Having that hands-on experience made a big difference.

 The next thing I will add to this decision matrix is, “what do you want to cook?”
 If you only want to make a small number of pizzas for family dinner or smaller-sized parties with friends, then the portables are a great option.
 If you go with a brick oven, the possibilities expand to cooking meats, vegetables, etc., in a wood-fired oven.
 Cooking at high temperature in a wood oven opens lots of possibilities.
 I do a lot with cast iron pans cooking at 700 degrees and with my Tuscan Grill for firing burgers and steaks over 1100-degree coals.
 Check out Andrea Mugnaini’s book on the Art of Wood-fired Cooking.
 And of course, Italian-style pizza at 800 degrees, cooked in about 90 seconds.